Arrowhead (American football)

-Arrowhead was a professional football player who played in the National Football League during the 1923 season.
+Arrowhead was an American professional football player who played in the National Football League during the 1923 season.
 That season, he joined the NFL's Oorang Indians.
 The Indians were a team based in LaRue, Ohio, composed only of Native Americans, and coached by Jim Thorpe.
 Arrowhead was a member of the Chippewas.

-He played in only 4 games in 1923 with the Indians, however he scored 2 touchdowns during that time.
+He played in only four games in 1923 with the Indians, however he scored two touchdowns during that time.
 On November 11, 1923, Arrowhead caught a pass from Thorpe for the Indians only score in 14–7 loss to the St. Louis All-Stars.
 On December 2, 1923, he caught a 15-yard pass from Emmett McLemore for a score in a 22–19 loss to the Chicago Cardinals.